syncfusion-content/blazor-docs/blazor/rich-text-editor/paste-cleanup.md

 By default, the following basic styles are allowed on pasting the content to the editor.

-['background', 'background-color', 'border', 'border-bottom', 'border-left', 'border-radius', 'border-right', 'border-style', 'border-top', 'border-width', 'clear', 'color', 'cursor', 'direction', 'display', 'float', 'font', 'font-family', 'font-size', 'font-weight', 'font-style', 'height', 'left', 'line-height', 'margin', 'margin-top', 'margin-left', 'margin-right', 'margin-bottom', 'max-height', 'max-width', 'min-height', 'min-width', 'overflow', 'overflow-x', 'overflow-y', 'padding', 'padding-bottom', 'padding-left', 'padding-right', 'padding-top', 'position', 'right', 'table-layout', 'text-align', 'text-decoration', 'text-indent', 'top', 'vertical-align', 'visibility', 'white-space', 'width']
+[background, background-color, border, border-bottom, border-left, border-radius, border-right, border-style, border-top, border-width, clear, color, cursor, direction, display, float, font, font-family, font-size, font-weight, font-style, height, left, line-height, margin, margin-top, margin-left, margin-right, margin-bottom, max-height, max-width, min-height, min-width, overflow, overflow-x, overflow-y, padding, padding-bottom, padding-left, padding-right, padding-top, position, right, table-layout, text-align, text-decoration, text-indent, top, vertical-align, visibility, white-space, width]

 When you configure `AllowedStyleProperties`, the styles which matches the 'allowed style properties' list are allowed, all other style properties will be removed on pasting the content in the editor.

-For Example, `public string[] AllowedStyles = new string[] { "color", "margin" };`: This will allow only the style properties 'color' and 'margin' in each pasted element.
+For Example, **public string[] AllowedStyles = new string[] { "color", "margin" };** This will allow only the style properties 'color' and 'margin' in each pasted element.

 In the following example, the paste cleanup related settings are explained with configuration.